 A simple logo that can be stitched onto fabric is much more appropriate for a brand that sells children's clothing than one that produces high-end wine with intricate labels or a cutting-edge app that runs on peoples' smartphones.
 So, when creating your logo, don't forget to step back and think about the big picture.
 This is about what works best for your brand, not about personal preference.

 We hope these logo design tips help you with your next logo design venture.
 You can speed up collaborative design processes using artwork management solutions like Artwork Flow.
 It comes with an online color extractor, online measurement scale and font finder to ensure consistency.
-Try it for free today or talk to our experts to see how your business could use Artwork Flow for logo designs, managing brand assets, and more.
+Try it for free today or talk to our experts to see how your business could use Artwork Flow for logo designs, brand asset management managing brand assets management, and more.